datachainlab/hyperledger-hip/HIPs/yui.md

 Thus in YUI-Fabric-IBC, read/write set of a certain key/value pair signed by the appropriate endorser(s) can formulate a proof of the state (called an Endorsed Commitment).
 The on-chain light client can verify these signatures provided endorsement policy of target blockchain.

+For the case of Besu, a merkle root for the world state is included in the header, thus this can be used for commitment proof.
+For the header verification, you can refer to [docs](https://github.com/hyperledger-labs/yui-ibc-solidity/blob/main/docs/ibft2-light-client.md) for details.

-On top of YUI, developers can implement several cross-chain applications, examples are:
+On top of YUI, developers can implement several cross-chain applications using trustless communication, examples are:
 * Cross-chain token transfer
 * Cross-chain Atomic swap
   * Example includes delivery versus payment settlement